JetBrains/teamcity-documentation/topics/known-issues.md

 ## Windows Docker Containers

-Problems common to TeamCity Docker container images
+Problems common to TeamCity Docker container images.

-### Windows Docker containers
 * Since Windows 10 version 1803 with [KB4340917](https://support.microsoft.com/en-us/help/4340917/windows-10-update-kb4340917) it's possible to use port mapping from containers to localhost.
 For previous Windows versions it works for the non\-localhost IP address associated with this machine and you can access a running application via the machine's hostname or determine the IP address via the `ipconfig` command.
 Note that the `netstat -an` command may not show that the port is open on any IP address, while in fact it can work.
 This is also a known problem of Docker on Windows.

 * On Windows 10, the memory allocated per container is 1GB by default.
 To increase this value, use the following memory options: